Dokavi/cs30-major-project/proposal.md

 # Proposal

-Put a description of what you're going to do
+An RPG game with a turn-base mechanics fight similar to old final fantasy game.

 ## Needs To Have List

+- Overworld Map
-- thing 1
+-- thing 3
 - thing 2

 ## Nice To Have List